 “Is that it?” she presses, looking dubious.
 “I thought you said friends.
 As in plural.”

-Dad’s hand comes into view, completely covering their camera so that my screen goes black.
+Dad’s hand comes into view, covering their camera so that my screen goes black.
 “Honey, stop pestering him so much.
 He’s smart.
-He’ll know to reach out if the loneliness starts to get to him,” he says.
+He’ll know to reach out if the loneliness starts to get to him.”

-“One old man who is probably just as isolated as he is doesn’t sound like a healthy social life, Hani.”
+“One old man who is probably just as isolated as he is doesn’t sound like a healthy social life, Hani,” Mom says.

+I need to put a stop to this, before I end up more annoyed than I already am.
 “Uh, Dad?
-Your hand is covering the camera.
-Not the microphone.
+Your hand is covering the camera, not the microphone.
 I can hear everything you’re saying.”

 My dad’s brows climb up his forehead.
 “Oh, really?
 She pretty?”